Satyam816130/Yelp-Exploratory-Analysis-/README.md

 Yelp Business Analysis

-Objective
+Project Overview

-The objective of this analysis is to extract insights from the Yelp dataset to understand business performance across different organizations, states, and categories.
-The analysis focuses on ratings, weightage of categories, business distribution, and time-based trends to provide actionable insights into business performance on Yelp.
+This project analyzes Yelp business data, consisting of 1 million rows, to derive insights into business performance across different states, organizations, and categories.
+The dataset is used to identify trends in customer ratings, business weightage, and overall performance to help understand business success factors.

-Key Analysis and Findings
+Objectives

+The primary objectives of this analysis are:

-1. Maximum Rating by Organization
+* Determine the Maximum Rating by Organization

-Identified the highest-rated organizations based on customer reviews and ratings.
+Identify the highest-rated organizations based on user ratings.

-Helps in recognizing top-performing businesses in the dataset.

-2. Best Pizza Hut in All States
+* Find the Best Pizza Hut in All States

-Determined the best-rated Pizza Hut outlet in each state.

-Useful for customers seeking the best Pizza Hut experience in their location.
+Analyze ratings for all Pizza Hut outlets across states to determine the top-performing locations.

-3. Top 5 Organizations from the Top 5 States
+* Find the Top 5 Organizations from the Top 5 States

-Ranked states based on overall business performance and selected the top 5 organizations from each.
+Rank states based on business performance and extract the top 5 organizations from these states.

-Offers insights into which states have the best business environments.

-4. Best and Worst Performing Organizations
+* Identify the Best and Worst Performing Organizations

-Identified businesses with the highest and lowest ratings.
+Compare business ratings to determine the highest and lowest-performing organizations.

-Helps in recognizing high-quality businesses and those needing improvement.

-5. Weightage of Each Category
+* Calculate the Weightage of Each Category

-Analyzed the distribution of business categories and their contribution to the dataset.

-Highlights which types of businesses are most prominent on Yelp.
+Assign weightage to each business category based on factors such as ratings, reviews, and customer engagement.

-6. Organizations with Higher Weekend Ratings
+* Find Organizations with Higher Weekend Ratings Compared to Weekdays

-Found businesses that receive higher ratings on weekends compared to weekdays.
+Identify businesses that experience better customer ratings on weekends as opposed to weekdays.

-Useful for understanding consumer behavior variations across different days.

-7. Exact Time When a Category Faces Low Ratings
+* Analyze the Time When a Category Receives the Lowest Ratings

-Identified time periods when specific categories experience lower ratings.
+Determine specific time slots when businesses in a particular category receive lower customer ratings.

-Helps businesses understand customer dissatisfaction trends and improve service quality accordingly.

-8. Top Organization in Each Category Based on Weightage and Overall Rating
+* Find the Top Organization in Each Category Based on Weightage and Overall Rating

-Ranked organizations in different categories using a weighted rating system.

-Useful for recognizing leaders in different business domains.
+Rank businesses within each category considering both weightage and ratings.

-9. State with the Most Businesses Registered on Yelp
+* Determine Which State Has the Highest Number of Registered Businesses on Yelp

-Determined which state has the highest number of registered businesses on Yelp.
+Analyze the dataset to find the state with the largest number of businesses registered on Yelp.

-Provides insights into the geographic distribution of businesses.

 Conclusion

-This analysis provides deep insights into Yelp business performance, helping businesses understand their strengths and weaknesses.
-It enables consumers to make informed choices and offers a valuable perspective on the Yelp business ecosystem.
+This analysis provides valuable insights into business performance trends on Yelp.
+By understanding rating patterns, peak times, and state-wise distributions, businesses can strategize better to improve their customer service and market reach.